Best October Prime Day robot vacuum deals

 What kinds of robot vacuums will be on sale during the Early Prime Access Sale?

-The robot vacuum market is made up of four broad types of smart appliances: Budget vacuums with limited smarts, mid-range vacuums with more sophisticated navigation and control features, self-emptying models that come with base stations with second vacuums to suck the dirt out of the robot’s dustbin, and hybrid models that can mop your floor as well as vacuum it.
+The robot vacuum market is made up of four broad types of smart appliances: Budget vacuums with limited smarts, mid-range vacuums with more sophisticated navigation and control features, self-emptying models that come with base stations with second vacuums to suck the dirt out of the robot’s dustbin, and hybrid models that can mop your floor as well as vacuum it (we’ve classified those with self-empty bins in that category rather than with hybrids).

 Shop around and you’ll encounter lots of brands you might never have heard of, especially at the low end of the price scale, but the deals listed above are from manufacturers we have experience with and feel comfortable recommending.
 While we haven’t reviewed every one of these models, we’ve dealt with representative samples of each company’s wares.